Skip advert

 Advertisement - Article continues below

-The fuel tank has a vent that allows metered amounts of air from outside to replace the fuel as it’s pumped out of the tank.
+Your car’s fuel tank is a complex, pressurised system that allows metered amounts of air from outside to replace the fuel as it’s pumped out of the tank to the engine.
 Air is allowed into the tank based on readings from a fuel tank air-pressure sensor, which is able to account for things like temperature that can also have an effect on the air pressure in the tank.
-If the fuel tank pressure sensor is unable to provide an accurate reading, it’ll usually trigger an engine warning light.
+If the fuel tank pressure sensor is unable to provide an accurate reading, it’ll usually trigger an EML.

 However, the readings from the sensor can only be reliable if the fuel tank system is 100% pressure tight, with air only permitted to enter and leave the tank through the controlled vents.
-One common cause of an air leak into – or out of – the petrol tank, is through a fuel filler cap that doesn’t properly seal.
+One common cause of an air leak into – or out of – the petrol tank, is through a fuel filler cap that hasn’t properly sealed.
+Check to make sure it’s seated correctly, or whether the cap itself is broken.

 This is one of the cheapest-to-fix faults that can possibly trigger an EML, with a replacement fuel filler cap often typically costing around £10.